werneck9898/TranslationRO-BR/README.md

  ## A client-side and server-side translation for Ragnarok to Brazilian Portuguese

--This translation was made using assets from bRO client and with the help of some files scattered in rAthena forums.
+### The client-side translation was made using assets from bRO client and with the help of some files scattered in rAthena forums.

 I packed the client-side translation into 2 folders: